rumialirome-ship-it/ABexch/README.md

     Follow the on-screen prompts.
 When asked, **choose the option to redirect all HTTP traffic to HTTPS**.

 3.  **Final `.env` Update:**
-    Now that your site is secure, you must update the backend configuration to accept requests from the HTTPS URL.
+    Now that your site is secure, you must update the backend configuration to accept requests from the HTTPS URLs.

     ```bash
     # Navigate back to the backend directory